chrisnoonan98675/site/xl-release/how-to/using-the-release-dashboard.markdown

 1. Click **Configure**.
 1. Left-click and hold the title bar of a tile, then drag it to the desired position.
 1. To resize a tile, drag its lower right corner.
-1. Click **Back to view mode** to save your changes.
+1. Click **Back to release dashboard** to save your changes.

 ## View detailed information for a tile

 Many tiles have a detail view that offers additional information.
 To go to the detail view, click the tile.
-To return to the release dashboard, click **Back to view mode**.
+To return to the release dashboard, click **Back to release dashboard**.

 ## Remove a tile from the release dashboard